dokryconn/Dokters-Prescription/README.md

   - **`[WIN+** *number key* **]`**
     - i.e. **`[WIN+1]`**; **`[WIN+2]`**; **`[WIN+3]`**; etc.

+- Hotsrings - Hotstrings are used for auto-typing strings of text by typing an abbreviated "hotstring."
+There are a few hotstring examples included in the `Dok's Rx (Raw).AHK` script.
+These hotstrings are __disabled by default__ but can be customized to your personal prefernce by editing the **`Dok's Rx (Raw).AHK`** script.

 #	The "Dok’s Rx Cabinet" folder
 The `Dok's Rx Cabinet` folder contains sub-folders for associated scripts/files referenced by the `Dokter's Prescription.EXE` and `Dok's Rx (Raw).AHK` scripts.